hawkhai/hawkhai.github.io/_posts/2020-08-24-enum-win-device.md

 ## Load/Unload Non-PNP Driver

-Windows allows loading drivers at runtime using the Service Control Manager.
+Windows allows loading drivers at runtime using the **Service Control Manager**.
 Yes, the Service Control Manager in Windows not only can be used to load and manage services.
 You can use it with device drivers as you use it to load/unload/start/stop windows services.

 The OpenSCManager function establishes a connection to the service control manager on the specified computer and opens the specified service control manager database.